 In the event of health problems, always call the independent Centre for Telemedicine first: 0800 800 090.
 This way, you can get medical assistance around the clock as well as an attractive premium discount.

-Whether treatment, referral to a specialist or admission to hospital: the telemedicine centre is your first port of call.
-The suggested treatment is considered to be binding.
+Whether a treatment measure, referral to a specialist or admission to hospital, the Telemedicine Centre is your first port of call.
+The suggested treatment is binding.

 The benefits are the same for all basic insurance models.
 With the Telemedicine model, we will reimburse you the following benefits after deduction of the statutory co-payment (deductible/excess/hospital cost contribution).